U.S. airlines face deadline to apply for federal payroll grants

 Companies can request the amount they paid in salaries and benefits in the second and third quarters of 2019.

-American Airlines Group Inc (AAL.O), with the largest number of full-time employees among U.S. airlines at 133,700 in 2019, has said it will be seeking up to $6 billion in grants.
+American Airlines Group Inc (AAL.O), with the largest number of full-time employees among U.S. airlines at 133,700 in 2019, has said it would seek up to $6 billion in grants.
+A spokeswoman confirmed on Friday that it had submitted an application but did not disclose any details.

 United Airlines Holdings Inc (UAL.O), Delta Air Lines (DAL.N) and Southwest Airlines Co (LUV.N) have also signaled they would apply.